entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas.md

 # Devonian
 ## Early Devonian
+> For the Early Devonian Vertebrate Assemblages of the ORS continent, see Blieck and Cloutier (2000).

 ***MOTH fauna***: Lochkovian, 419.2, 410.8
 > MOTH (man on the hill) section, Mackenzie Mountains, Northwest Territories, Canada.